novasamatech/nova-spektr/README.md

 ## Starting development

-Start application in the `dev` environment with hot-reload:
+Start application in the `prod` environment with hot-reload:

 Electron:
 ```bash